 Who we are

 PSI Founders Drs.
-Daniel Kelly and Keith Heinzerling, and psychotherapists Karina Sergi and, Micah Linton, formed the Pacific Neuroscience Institute Treatment & Research In Psychedelics (TRIP) Center in 2019.
+Keith Heinzerling and Daniel Kelly and psychotherapists Brooke Balliett and Micah Linton have created Psychedelic Science Institute by a merging of the Pacific Neuroscience Institute Treatment & Research In Psychedelics (TRIP) Center which formed in 2019 and the California Center for Psychedelic Therapy (CCPT) which formed in 2018.

-Collectively, they are nationally recognized experts in conducting clinical trials of psychedelic medicines such as psilocybin and LSD, have extensive experience in ketamine-assisted psychotherapy, and in designing and developing a psychedelic-based mental health care clinic within a comprehensive multispecialty neuroscience institute — PNI — and within a large Catholic Healthcare system — Providence Health.
+Collectively, they are nationally recognized experts in conducting clinical trials of psychedelic medicines such as psilocybin, LSD and MDMA, and have extensive experience in ketamine-assisted psychotherapy.
+They have also designed and developed a psychedelic-based mental health care clinic both as a free-standing clinic (CCPT) and within a comprehensive multispecialty neuroscience institute within a large Catholic Healthcare system (TRIP).

 Team